tkf/git-blackhole/misc/man-pre.rst

  git-blackhole 1
 =================

+:title: git-blackhole
-:subtitle: the repository swallows everything
+:subtitle: where you can throw everything to
 :manual_group: Git blackhole manual

 Synopsis